richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 This work is also beginning to take shape within the design professions.
 Andrew Heumann developed a Grasshopper plug-in named Human UI that allows users to create an easy-to-use interface that references specific Grasshopper components.
 Human UI allows clients to take control of specific elements within a digital model and see, in real time, what happens if they increase the height of the building or change the cut and fill balance of a landscape.[1-15]

+In studios across professional landscape architecture programs, students download digital elevation models in ArcGIS, create surfaces in Rhino, manipulate those surfaces with Grasshopper “scripts,” and then contour those surfaces at even intervals to create two-dimensional drawings that represent a three-dimensional landscape.
+This workflow uses extraordinary computational power to create a representational device that has been used for hundreds of years: the contour line.
+Those same students will then import that surface into a software program, such as MasterCAM, to create tool paths, which in turn will generate NC code for a CNC router to excavate material that creates a physical manifestation of the designed surface, often in an expanded polystyrene material.
+These workflows result in many steps of unnecessary translation.[1-15]

 * case